 A toy drive for the children in that shelter,

 Each year many of our student organizations sponsor food and clothing drives, voter education campaigns, and other philanthropic and service projects.

 Campbell Law students participate in community service projects and fundraisers to support local charities that are organized by student groups and the SBA Community Cares Committee.
-In addition, incoming first year students participate in a "1L Day of Service" to benefit the local community during orientation.

 Recent examples of community service at Campbell Law School include:

 - Delta Theta Phi's "Canned Immunity" canned food drive to benefit the local food bank